ucsb-cs8-f18/ucsb-cs8-f18.github.io/_lab/lab07.md

 4. **outputWordPointPairs(pointWordList, filename, toFile)** - NO return (just prints a formatted list or writes it to file).

+NOTE: Your function should add the .txt extension to the filename before opening a file with that name.

 * Write a function which will output the (pointValue, word) pairs in pointWordList to the shell or to a file depending on the bool value `toFile`.
 Note the order of elements of the tuple is (pointValue, word) not (word, pointValue).
 Find out why this specific order is preferred.

 * When `toFile` is `False`,  print all the words followed by their point value.
 Format the output so that your word is left justified in a field of width 4 more than the number of letters in `filename`, and the point value follows immediately afterwards.
 You can do this with the format string method by carefully forming the `'{...}'` string first.